HomeTutorials

 The well persists after the particle is gone.

 Create a deep χ-well, then zero out all Ψ. The gravitational well remains — the substrate "remembers" where matter was.
-This is dark matter without new particles.
+This behavior is analogous to dark matter, without new particles.

 5 min